Dmytro Sukholytkyy-Sobchuk

 Dmytro Sukholytkyy-Sobchuk (Дмитро Михайлович Сухолиткий-Собчук; born March 23, 1983) is a Ukrainian author, film director and writer.

 Sukholytkyy-Sobchuk's feature-length debut film was Pamfir (2022), which had its world premiere at the Cannes film festival.
 The film was nominated for the Discovery of the Year Prize of the EFA and received over 30 awards, screening at more than 70 film festivals.
 His short films were selected for such prestigious film festivals as Sundance Film Festival, DOC NYC, IDFA, Toronto International Film Festival, Clermont-Ferrand International Short Film Festival, Palm Springs International Festival of Short Films and others.

 He is a member of the Ukrainian (from 2017) and European (from 2018) film academies, founder and organiser of the Terrarium script development platform.

 Early life

-He was born on March 23, 1983, in Uman, Ukrainian SSR, Soviet Union.
+Dmytro Sukholytkyy-Sobchuk was born on March 23, 1983, in Uman, Ukrainian SSR, Soviet Union.
 His family originates from the Ivano-Frankivsk region.
-Graduated from the Chernivtsi Polytechnical college with a degree in architecture.
-Received a bachelor's degree at the philosophy and theological faculty of the National University of Chernivtsi.
-Studied in a journalism school and later worked as a cameraman and editor for several local and national TV channels, as well as a poster artist for a cinema in Chernivtsi.
+He graduated from the Chernivtsi Polytechnical college with a degree in architecture.
+He also received a bachelor's degree at the philosophy and theological faculty of the National University of Chernivtsi and studied at a journalism school.
+He later worked as a cameraman and editor for several local and national TV channels, as well as a poster artist for a cinema in Chernivtsi.

-In 2013, he graduated from the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University as a film director (Mykhailo Illienko workshop).
-Participated in a number of national and international film festivals with his student short films.
-Won a screenplay competition in 2011, was a participant of the Berlinale Talent Campus (2013), received a Gaude Polonia scholarship (2015, 2017).
+In 2013, Sukholytkyy-Sobchuk graduated from the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University as a film director (Mykhailo Illienko workshop).
+He took part in a number of national and international film festivals with his student short films.
+He won a screenplay competition in 2011, was a participant of the Berlinale Talent Campus (2013) and received a Gaude Polonia scholarship (2015, 2017).